shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 eating where the locals eat, talking to the locals and traveling as the locals do.

+Travelling by not planning every detail but giving yourself the time and space to be in the flow, go where you feel and are called to.
-Avoid the tourist trap and touristy places, it's good to visit them *if* you have the time but don't make them the main agenda of your travels.
-Checkout the natural beauty of a place, hang out where the local hangout and experience some of the local culture (their art, music, theater and museums).
+Avoid the tourist traps and places, it's good to visit them *if* you have the time but don't make them the main agenda of your travels.
+Checkout the natural beauty of a place, hang out where the local hangout and experience some of the local culture, their art, music, theater and museums.

 This is how I was able to connect and resonate with a lot of places and it's people.
 Get a sense of the history and the economy of a place.

-### Lifestyle

-If you're traveling and living as a local, how do you sustain your lifestyle?
-Many locals are able to live and stay at a place for years since they work there.
-However, just because you are traveling as a local, does it mean you also need to work as a local?

-You can certainly chose to, if you wish, however that's not the only option.

-There are various lifestyles that can let you travel as a local.
-Digital nomad, gig worker, volunteer, travelling skilled worker, artist.

-Travelling by not planning but rather being in the flow.
-They live life as raw as possible With minimal convenience.

-No sugar courting or only look at one side/happy or beautiful side They embrace and face the truth and duality
-Or we should

 ### Experience

+What has been my experience travelling?

 Booking a cab in advance while still walking
 Then catching the auto before he reaches the location
 #bangalore habits

-* Working from cafe's with views and vibes
+* Working from café's with views and vibes

 ### Solo traveling